Phil Lord and Christopher Miller: 2020s

 On July 2, 2020, it was announced that MTV Entertainment Studios was developing a revival of Clone High, and that original series creators, Lord, Miller, and Bill Lawrence would be involved with the project.
 In February 2021, HBO Max ordered two seasons of the revival, the first of which premiered on May 23, 2023.

-As part of their first-look deal with Universal Pictures, Lord and Miller have produced two R-rated comedy films for the studio; Cocaine Bear, a comedy horror film which was inspired by the true story involving the eponymous bear, and Strays, a comedy about talking dogs.
+As part of their first-look deal with Universal Pictures, Lord and Miller have produced two R-rated comedy films for the studio: Cocaine Bear, a comedy horror film which was inspired by the true story involving the eponymous bear, and Strays, a comedy about talking dogs.

+On May 15, 2020, Variety reported that Lord and Miller were attached to direct a film adaptation of Andy Weir's novel Project Hail Mary for Metro-Goldwyn-Mayer, with Ryan Gosling attached to star in the leading role and Amy Pascal producing.
+Filming began in June 2024 in the UK.
+The film, which was Lord and Miller's first directorial credit in over a decade, was released on March 20, 2026.
+Released the same year, Lord and Miller produced the Spider-Noir live-action television series for MGM+, and was credited as executive producers for The Sheep Detectives.

 Future projects

-In April 2019, they made a five-year deal with Sony Pictures Television to develop an animated Marvel series, including a possible Into the Spider-Verse series.

-On May 15, 2020, Variety reported that Lord and Miller are attached to direct a film adaptation of Andy Weir's next novel Project Hail Mary for Metro-Goldwyn-Mayer, with Ryan Gosling attached to star in the leading role and Amy Pascal producing.
-Filming began in June 2024 in the United Kingdom.
-The film is scheduled to be released on March 20, 2026.
+In September 2017, it was announced that Lord & Miller will direct an adaptation of Andy Weir's Artemis for Regency Enterprises through 20th Century Fox, with Geneva Robertson-Dworet set to adapt the screenplay, along with Simon Kinberg and Aditya Sood producing.
+The film had been in development hell for several years due to the Disney-Fox merger, along with budgetary and technical issues.
+During promotion of Project Hail Mary (another adaptation of a Weir novel), Lord & Miller expressed renewed interest in directing Artemis, with hopes to start the project after finishing Spider-Man: Beyond the Spider-Verse.

 In October 2023, writer Dennis E. Taylor, author of the Bobiverse series, announced that a potential adaptation had been optioned to Lord Miller Productions for distribution through Universal Pictures.

 In August 2025, it was announced that Lord and Miller would be developing a feature adaptation film based on Archie Comics at Universal Pictures, with Tom King attached to pen the screenplay.

+Lord and Miller are producing a film adaptation of the crime drama television series Murder, She Wrote, which was set to release on December 22, 2027 before being pushed back to February 4, 2028 a month later.

 Lord and Miller are producing a sequel to The Mitchells vs. the Machines.

+In June 2026, it was announced that the duo would produce Universal Pictures' I Promise We’re Cool, a "high concept comedy".